UHaider/gnss_sdr_gui/README.md

 ![Default Color](/docs/default_colors.png)
 *Style*

-A C++ class was written for every subdirectory shown in the red box.
+A C++ class was written for every direct subdirectory of main reference file directory .
 The class reads all the reference files present in it or its child subdirectories while populating the GUI based on user input.
 Following classes are written
 *	Global: This class reads the ini reference files present in Global directory.
 The configure options are global option of GNSS-SDR.
 *	Supl:  All SUPL related options are populated on GUI using this class.
 *	SignalSource: This class reads the reference files present in signalsource directory.
 All signal sources available in GNSS-SDR can be configured.
 The class also emits qt signals for other classes.